-The Michigan Early Childhood Budget Tracker was last updated June 17, 2025.
+The Michigan Early Childhood Budget Tracker was last updated October 3, 2025.
 A PDF download of this information is available here.

 Child Care

 $50 million (GF/GP) to fulfill federal requirements by implementing prospective payments for providers participating in the scholarship program and remaining funds for contract services to improve child care access for infants and toddlers, children with disabilities, and those in underserved geographic areas. $40 million (GF/GP) to fulfill federal requirements by implementing prospective payments for providers participating in the scholarship program and remaining funds for contract services to improve child care access for infants and toddlers, children with disabilities, and those in underserved geographic areas.
-Not included.
+Not included. $3.5 million (GF/GP) of one-time funding to intitiate shift to prospective payments for providers participating in the scholarship program.
+No funding included for begin implementation of contracted services for child care.

 No increase to provider CDC scholarship reimbursement rates.
 Additional $23 million to increase provider CDC scholarship reimbursement rates.
 Concurs with Executive but deletes language allowing MiLEAP to use federal funds at risk of lapsing and changes notification on increasing hourly reimburusement rate from the state budget director to chairs of the House and Senate Appropriations Committees.
+Concurs with Governor.

 Not included.
 Not included.
 Reduces MiLEAP funding by $5.5 million to remove 28 FTE positions in the Department, including in child care licensing and regulation.
+Reduces MiLEAP funding by $250,000 to remove 5 FTE positions in child care licensing and regulation.

 New benefit program for National Guard members that includes $2.3 million to provide child care for an estimated 700 children of MI's National Guard.
 Concurs with Governor.
-The House has not yet released its budget for the Department of Military and Veterans Affairs
+Concurs with Governor.
+Concurs with Governor.

 Not included.
 Not included.
 Adds language restricting MiLEAP from using any funds on diversity, equity, and inclusion programs.
+Not included.

 Great Start Collaboratives & Great Start Family Coalitions

 Maintains funding for the Early Childhood Block Grant, which funds Great Start Collaboratives and Family Coalitions, home visiting, and improving access to books and other literacy materials for ISDs at $19.4 million.
 Maintains funding but doesn't specify that $4 million be used specifically for improving access to books and other literacy materials.
 Consolidates funding streams for 32p (Great Start Collaboratives, Family Coalitions, and home visiting) with other budget items into a single line item, 22f, that goes directly to ISDs as a per pupil allocation with no requirements on how funds are spent for early childhood purposes.
+Eliminates all funding ($19.4 million) for the Early Childhood Block Grant, which includes Great Start Collaboratives and Family Coalitions, home visiting, and improving access to books and other literacy materials.

 GSRP – Sections 32d & 39